Medication and Replacement Therapy

 Your doctor may prescribe medications or other treatments to make you feel better and to protect you from foreign invaders.
 Medications and treatments must be chosen for your individual needs.
 They may need to be adjusted when your needs change.
 Medications and treatments for immune deficiencies include:

 Antibiotics are medications that fight infection.
 They are used when signs of infection are present.
-Your doctor may take a sample of secretions from the infected area to determine what antibiotic is the best choice.
+Your doctor may take a sample from the infected area to determine what antibiotic is the best choice.
 Antibiotics may also be used to prevent infection.
 Talk with your doctor about the possible side effects of antibiotics.

-Antibody replacement with gamma globulin replaces IgG in the blood.
+Antibody replacement with gamma globulin replaces IgG antibodies in the blood.
 Gamma globulin given through a needle into a vein is called intravenous immune globulin (IVIG).
 Gamma globulin given through a needle into the skin is called subcutaneous immune globulin (SCIG).
 This therapy is used to treat several types of immune deficiencies and helps the body fight infection.

 Gamma globulin is made of antibodies from the blood of healthy people.
 Antibodies from at least 10,000 donors in each transfusion provide protection against a wide variety of foreign invaders.
 The blood is carefully tested and discarded if there is evidence of contagious diseases such as hepatitis or HIV.
 Talk with your doctor if you have any questions or concerns.